cdapio/cdap/docs/developer-guide/source/operations.rst

 .. image:: doc-assets/_images/dashboard/dashboard_21_stream.png
    :width: 600px

-The Stream pane shows the details of the number of events per second currently in the Stream, the storage and a graph of events over the last sampling period, and a list of all the Flows that are attached to the Stream, with processing rate and busyness for each Flow.
-Clicking on a Flow name will take you to that `Flow's pane <#Flow>`_.
+The Stream pane shows the details of the number of events per second currently in the Stream, the storage and a graph of events over the last sampling period, and a list of all the Flows that are attached to the Stream, with processing rate and `busyness`_ for each Flow.
+Clicking on a Flow name will take you to that `Flow's pane <#flow>`_.

 .. _Process: